mc42it/welcome-ebook-Gore-Technology-Medical-Department/README.md

 # welcome-ebook-Gore-Technology-Medical-Department
-A Father getting to know his son's new profession simply because he loves all things learning and medical technlogies
+A Father getting to know his son's new profession simply because he loves all things learning and medical technologies.

 # Welcome Aboard Jake to the Gore Technology Medical Department